asaasrent/asaas.sso.client/README.md

     public function ssoLogin(Request $request) {
         /**
-        * login function will use  exchangr the authorization code with access token, the function accepts an optional
+        * login function will used  to exchange the authorization code with an access token, the function accepts an optional
         * closure function that will be executed after the token exchange, here, we passed closure function to save the
         * access token in the session to use it later.
         */